 For more information on the CeMENT experience, including research evidence showing statistically significant improvements in top-tier publications and the receipt of federal grants as a result of the workshop, click here.
 For a list of last year's mentors, click here .
 Past workshop participants have received binders of professional development materials relating to publishing, teaching, grants, and other relevant topics.
 CSWEP is now making these materials available here.

 We are excited about the opportunity to continue CSWEP's tradition of mentoring female junior faculty.
 We hope you will apply, and look forward to seeing you at one of our workshops.

-The application portal is now open, please click here to apply!
-Applications will be accepted until August 15, 2020.
+The application portal is now closed.
+Applications were accepted until August 15, 2020.
 You will be informed of your acceptance by the end of October 2020.
 Our expectation is that, as was the case in past years, the number of qualified applicants will far exceed capacity of the workshops (which is approximately 40 junior participants per program).
 In this case, we will exercise a slight preference for women earlier in their tenure clock.
 Then, workshop acceptance is determined by random selection.
 Those who were randomized out last year will receive priority in the next year as we no longer have an evaluation component to the workshop.

 If you have any questions, feel free to contact email@example.com.

 **The application portal on this page is for the CeMENT mentoring program for Junior Faculty.
 If you are looking for the Graduate Student Mentoring Workshop, click here.**